SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Results Discussion

 On ScanNet++~\cite{scannet++}, both SOTA SLAM approaches Point-SLAM~\cite{sandstrom2023point} and ORB-SLAM3~\cite{orbslam3} (RGB-D variant) completely fail to correctly track the camera pose due to the very large displacement between contiguous cameras, and thus give very large pose-estimation errors.
 In particular, for ORB-SLAM3, we observe that the texture-less ScanNet++ scans cause the tracking to re-initialize multiple times due to the lack of features.
 In contrast, our approach successfully manages to track the camera over both sequences giving an average trajectory error of only 1.2cm.

-On the relatively easy synthetic Replica~\cite{replica} dataset, the previous de-facto evaluation benchmark, our approach reduces the trajectory error over the previous SOTA~\cite{sandstrom2023point} by more than $30\%$ from $0.52$cm to $0.36$cm.
+On the relatively easy synthetic Replica~\cite{replica} dataset, the de-facto evaluation benchmark, our approach reduces the trajectory error over the prior SOTA-dense baseline~\cite{sandstrom2023point} by more than $30\%$ from $0.52$cm to $0.36$cm.
+Furthermore, \coolname{} provides better or competitive performance to a feature-based tracking method such as DROID-SLAM~\cite{teed2021droid}.

 On TUM-RGBD~\cite{tum-rgbd}, all the volumetric methods struggle immensely due to both poor depth sensor information (very sparse) and poor RGB image quality (extremely high motion blur).
-However, compared to previous methods in this category~\cite{sandstrom2023point, nice-slam} our approach still significantly outperforms, decreasing the trajectory error of the previous SOTA in this category~\cite{sandstrom2023point} by almost $40\%$, from $8.92$cm to $5.48$cm.
-However, on this benchmark, feature-based sparse tracking methods such as ORB-SLAM2~\cite{orbslam2} still outperform dense methods.
+Compared to prior methods in this category~\cite{sandstrom2023point, nice-slam}, \coolname{} still significantly outperforms, decreasing the trajectory error of the prior SOTA in this category~\cite{sandstrom2023point} by almost $40\%$, from $8.92$cm to $5.48$cm.
+Also, we observe that feature-based methods (ORB-SLAM2~\cite{orbslam2}) still outperform dense methods on this benchmark.

-The original ScanNet~\cite{scannet} benchmark has similar issues to TUM-RGBD and as such no dense volumetric method is able to obtain results with less than $10$cm trajectory error.
-On this benchmark, our approach performs similarly to the two prior SOTA approaches~\cite{sandstrom2023point, nice-slam}.
+The original ScanNet~\cite{scannet} benchmark has similar issues to TUM-RGBD, where no dense volumetric method is able to obtain results with less than $10$cm error \& \coolname{} performs similarly to the two prior SOTA methods~\cite{sandstrom2023point, nice-slam}.

 Overall these camera pose estimation results are extremely promising and show off the strengths of our \coolname{} method.
 The results on ScanNet++ show that if you have high-quality clean input images, our approach can successfully and accurately perform SLAM even with extremely large motions between camera positions, which is not something that is possible with previous SOTA approaches such as Point-SLAM~\cite{sandstrom2023point} and ORB-SLAM3~\cite{orbslam3}.